 The upcoming United States presidential election taking place on Tuesday, November 3, has seen wildly fluctuating odds.
 The initial numbers released in April showed Donald Trump as a slight favorite of -110 with Joe Biden at +125.
 But as the world has changed in the months since, odds have changed dramatically in favor of Biden.
-As of October 12, Joe Biden is a -200 favorite with Trump at +170 at Bovada.
+As of October 12, Joe Biden is a -200 favorite with Trump at +170.
 However, as Americans well know, the election and its ultimate results are far from a sure thing.

 US Presidential Election Odds

 In 2016, after opening as a -110 favorite, Hillary Clinton was up to -215 by the end of September.
 As October came to a close, she was up to a -550 favorite with Trump at +350.
 By the day of the election, money on Trump had moved the odds to Clinton -275, Trump +190.

 Oddsmakers determine their numbers using a variety of factors.
 The starting point is typically a roundup of nationally released polls.
 Regional polling provides data for models which begin projecting how those votes will be reflected in the electoral college.
 According to FiveThirtyEight, Donald Trump had a 29% chance to win in 2016.
 When converted to odds, a 71% chance for Clinton would have true odds of -244.

 By the time the election came, both candidates were bad values from a betting perspective.
 Clinton was overvalued at -275, while Trump was also overvalued at +190.
 According to FiveThirtyEight, Trump’s true odds should have been +244.

 While FiveThirtyEight was way off in their projection of the 2016 election, they were more accurate than most.
 The New York Times tracked models showing Trump’s odds ranging from 15% to less than 1% on election night.
 So, while these models are highly sophisticated, they can also be highly flawed.